 Resources for Real People

-On one article, a pastor commented “This advice is so spot on.
+On one article, a pastor commented, “This advice is so spot on.
 If taken to heart it can save many a soul from great confusion.”
-On another article, a layperson said “Thank you for bringing the entire truth of God's Word to so many people that are confused.”
+On another, a layperson said, “Thank you for bringing the entire truth of God's Word to so many people that are confused.”
 Through clear, doctrinally precise writing, we hope to move many sincere people from a fog of confusion to a place further along the road of grace.

 "No movement has been widely propagated or robustly sustained without media."